JuergenGutsch/blog/_source/_posts/2018-07-09-aspnetcore-ssl.md

 app.UseHsts();
 ~~~

-This enables HSTS, which is a HTTP/2 feature to avoid man-in-the-middle attacks.
-It tells the browser to cache the certificate for the specific host-headers for a specific time range.
-If the certificate changes before the time range ends, something is wrong with the page. (more about HSTS)
+This enables HSTS (HTTP Strinct Transport Protocol), which is a HTTP/2 feature to avoid man-in-the-middle attacks.
+It tells the browser to cache the certificate for the specific host-headers and for a specific time range.
+If the certificate changes before the time range ends, something is wrong with the page. ([More about HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security))

 The next new middleware redirects all requests without HTTPS to use the HTTPS version: